-The CMC Heartland Lite Yard Site (Site) is located in Minneapolis, Minnesota at the northwest intersection of Hiawatha Avenue and 28th Street South.
-The Site is approximately five acres in size.
-Records show that Reade Manufacturing Company (Reade), an arsenical pesticide manufacturer, had leased and operated on the Site for nearly twenty-five years, from early 1938 to 1963.
-The Site was used for processing technical arsenic, a white powder, into sodium arsenate, a liquid that was used as a general biocide along railroad lines.
-Lead arsenate may also have been produced at the Site.
+The CMC Heartland Lite Yard site is located in Minneapolis, Minnesota at the northwest intersection of Hiawatha Avenue and 28th Street South.
+Records show that Reade Manufacturing Company, an arsenical pesticide manufacturer, had leased and operated on the site for nearly 25 years, from early 1938 to 1963.
+The five-acres site was used for processing technical arsenic, a white powder, into sodium arsenate, a liquid that was used as a general biocide along railroad lines.
+Lead arsenate may also have been produced at the site.
 US Borax sub-leased the land from 1963 to 1968, and manufactured, stored and shipped arsenic based pesticides for a portion of that period.
 Soil contamination was discovered in 1994 during reconstruction of the Hiawatha Avenue corridor.

-By 1996, the Site was covered with one to two feet of crushed asphalt and clean fill.
-The Site was vacant and the covering remained intact until the Site cleanup was initiated in 2004.
-The cover kept dust from blowing off the Site until the cleanup was conducted.
+By 1996, the site was covered with one to two feet of crushed asphalt and clean fill.
+The site was vacant and the covering remained intact until cleanup was initiated in 2004.
+The cover kept dust from blowing off the site until the cleanup was conducted.

-Two remaining Responsible Parties for the Site, CMC Heartland Partners and U.S. Borax, performed investigations of both the Site soil and groundwater from 1995 through 2006.
+Two remaining Responsible Parties for the site, CMC Heartland Partners and U.S. Borax, investigate both the site's soil and groundwater from 1995 through 2006.
 The investigations defined the levels of arsenic present in the soil at the Site.
 Surface soil contamination ranged from background concentrations to 5,200 milligrams per kilogram.
 The subsurface soil in some locations was contaminated to a depth of 25 feet, the depth of the water table at the Site.

-A Special Well Construction Area (SWCA) was established for the Site and surrounding area by the MDH on March 21, 2005.
-The SWCA requires MDH review of all wells proposed to be installed within the SWCA.
+In 2005, the MDH established a Special Well Construction Area (SWCA) for the site and surrounding area.
+SWCA requires MDH review of all wells proposed to be installed within the SWCA.
 Water supply wells will not be approved for completion in the unconsolidated deposits or the Platteville or St. Peter formations.
 Special construction and/or monitoring requirements may be imposed by the MDH for wells, in addition to other restrictions.